 Easiest Riding Styles

 The most uncomplicated and adaptable riding style on a longboard is cruising.
-Every newbie should start from here.
+Our years of riding experience says that every newbie should start from here.
 As the longboards are designed explicitly for novices, longboards contain more deck space than standard skateboards.
-The more space you’ll have to stand, the easier you will ride.
+In other words, the more space you’ll have to stand, the easier you will ride.

 Cruising Longboard Design

-It will help if you start by standing on an immobile longboard.
-First, balance yourself on it, put your back foot to the ground and push the longboard forward.
+It helps completely if you start by standing on an immobile longboard.
+First of all, balance yourself on it, put your back foot to the ground and push the longboard forward.
 Initially, one push will be enough to move some meters.
 After pushing, place both feet back on the deck.
 As soon as the longboard seems to stop, now try to push twice or thrice to cover a longer distance.

 Longboard itself plays an essential role in defining the difficulty level of riding.
 Unfortunately, the more you search, the more you’ll get confused about which one will suit your preferred riding style.
-Hence, our “best longboards for beginners” article will help you find the one you need.
 Here are some of the crucial factors that manipulate the difficulty level.

-A longboard consists of a deck, two trucks, four wheels attached to the trucks, and two bearings in each wheel to make the longboard move.
+A longboard consists of a deck, two trucks, four wheels attached to the trucks, and bearings in each wheel to make the longboard move at different speed.
+In case, your board moves slower, you can make it faster later with different techniques.

 Because the number of longboarding comrades has exponentially increased in recent years, deck shapes are versatile too.
 Everyone has their preferred riding style, and longboard producing companies make sure the deck style is suitable enough for each riding style.
 The most common types you will see in the deck are;